raymond-1227/raymond-1227/README.md

 ### About Me

-I put my coding projects here, some of the website repositories are built with [Brizy Cloud](https://brizy.cloud/), cuz it's much more easy than coding HTML, CSS, JS from scratch
+I put my coding projects here, some of the website repositories are built with [Brizy Cloud](https://brizy.cloud/), it's much more easier than coding HTML, CSS, JS from scratch.

 **You can [click here](https://raymond-1227.github.io) to check out my website!**